 Filter your account statistics to search for the data that interests you the most, for example, YouTube earned actions or Max.
 CPV.
 You can either filter by label or create your own filter.
 Once you've created a filter, you can save it for easy access in the future.

 Use segments to split your data into rows based on the options that matter most to you, such as format, network, device, etc. You can also segment by view type to split-out your performance by in-stream views versus video discovery views.
-Your segment choices vary, depending on the tab of the Google Ads account you're viewing.
+Your segment choices vary, depending on the tab of the Google Ads account that you're viewing.

 My change history

-This lists the changes you've made to your account.
+This lists the changes that you've made to your account.
 It shows each change within a timeline, mapped to your account data.
 You can view all changes for a particular time period, filter the results by the type of change (such as budget adjustments or ad group edits), or see changes for a particular video campaign.
 By comparing your changes with the timeline of performance data, you can find out which changes may have contributed to improvements in your performance.

 When you're viewing your Google Ads account from the All campaigns view, you can add and remove columns on any tab, by clicking Modify columns on the Columns drop-down menu.
 Whatever you deselect will be hidden the next time you sign in to your Google Ads account.
 When you select Video campaigns on the campaign type drop-down menu, you'll see the following predefined types of columns: